What Is a Vanity URL?

 Since any URL on Twitter will be/should be shortened one way or another to make room for 140 character limit, you might as well brand YOURSELF while at it – NOT t.co, or bitly.com, or any other generic shortener.

 Use Vanity URLs to Track Clicks and Traffic

-Since all your vanity URLs will go through your Bitly.com account (I’ll show you what to do in a minute), you can see very detailed stats on how the link was shared, how many times it was clicked on, etc:
+Since all your vanity URLs will go through your Bitly.com account, you can see very detailed stats on how any given shortened link was shared, how many times it was clicked on, etc: